PKU-Alignment/omnisafe/README.md

 </tbody>
 </table>

-More information about environments, please refer to [Safety Gymnasium](https://www.safety-gymnasium.com/)
+More information about environments, please refer to [Safety-Gymnasium](https://www.safety-gymnasium.com/).

 #### 🚢Try with CLI